openharmony/third_party_cangjie_runtime/std/doc/libs/std_en/collection/collection_package_api/collection_package_class.md

 public func iterator(): Iterator<T>
 ```

-Functionality: Returns an iterator over the elements in this deque in proper sequence (front to back).
+Functionality: Gets an iterator over the elements in this deque in front-to-back order.

 Return Value: